thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/backpressure.md

 - Redis has a **per-client message queue limit** (e.g., 10,000 messages).
 If this limit is exceeded before the client becomes writable, older messages may be dropped.
 - This limit is configurable via an environment variable `MQTT_PERSISTENT_SESSION_DEVICE_PERSISTED_MESSAGES_LIMIT`.
 - Additionally, each message stored in Redis has a **time-to-live (TTL)** to ensure stale messages are eventually cleaned up.
-The TTL is configurable via another environment variable `MQTT_PERSISTENT_SESSION_DEVICE_PERSISTED_MESSAGES_TTL`.
+The TTL is configurable via the environment variable `MQTT_PERSISTENT_SESSION_DEVICE_PERSISTED_MESSAGES_TTL`.
+For MQTT 5.0 clients that specify a `message expiry interval`, TBMQ respects the client-defined value and uses it in place of the configured default.

 For **Application clients**, messages are stored in **Kafka**.
 If the channel to the client becomes non-writable, TBMQ temporarily **pauses the Kafka consumer** for that client to avoid polling and buffering unnecessary messages.